CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 The backup IP address must be different than the peer link IP address (`clagd-peer-ip`).
 It must be reachable by a route that does not use the peer link and it must be in the same network namespace as the peer link IP address.

-Cumulus Networks recommends you use the switch's loopback or management IP address for this purpose.
+Use the switch's loopback or management IP address for this purpose.
 Which one should you choose?

 - If your MLAG configuration has **routed uplinks** (a modern approach to the data center fabric network), then configure `clagd` to use the peer switch **loopback** address for the health check.
 When the peer link is down, the secondary switch must route towards the loopback address using uplinks (towards spine layer).
 If the primary switch is also suffering a more significant problem (for example, `switchd` is unresponsive /or stopped), then the secondary switch eventually promotes itself to primary and traffic now flows normally.